mne-tools/mne-python/doc/documentation.rst

 possibilities:

 - Chain the operations in memory and avoid saving intermediate results.
-- Save intermediate results but change the dtype used for saving.
-However, this may render the ``.fif`` files unreadable in software packages other than MNE-Python.
+- Save intermediate results but change the dtype used for saving, using the ``fmt`` parameter of the :meth:`mne.io.Raw.save`.
+However, note that this may render the ``.fif`` files unreadable in software packages other than MNE-Python.